 Tip #2: Ask your staff to give you copies of their parent newsletters.
 This is super easy if they email copies of the newsletter home to parents.
 I just sent out a staff email asking everyone to add my email address to their newsletter email group.
 Voila!
 I now get copies of class newsletters that I can quickly scan to see what projects are coming up!

 Tip #3: Feed them!
 Who doesn’t like to find a treat in their staff mailbox?
 It’s a fun way to remind teachers that you are here to help them.
-I’ve created a label that you can place on those fun size CRUNCH bars and put in your teachers’ mailboxes.
+I’ve created two labels that you can place on either full-size or fun-size CRUNCH bars and put in your teachers’ mailboxes.